From Xojo Documentation

 - The last step is to have WebViewer display the web page.
 This is done by calling the LoadURL method of the control and sending it the URL that the user typed.
 Your code now looks like this:WebViewer.LoadURL(AddressField.Text)

 - Go ahead and add this code to the Code Editor.
-Start by clicking in the white space below the Pressed() event name and then type this code (for practice, be sure to type it rather than copy and pasting it):WebViewer.LoadURL(AddressField.Value)
+Start by clicking in the white space below the Action() event name and then type this code (for practice, be sure to type it rather than copy and pasting it):WebViewer.LoadURL(AddressField.Value)

 That's it!
 Your first app is complete.